AnuragEnnippissery/Capstone-frontend/README.md

+#Modules
+This project has
+1.Authentication
+2.Home
+3.Video Player
+4.Channel
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.